 where:

-LayerNorm normalizes across the feature dimension for each token independently, while Batch Normalization (BatchNorm) normalizes across the batch dimension.
-This makes LayerNorm independent of batch size, which is critical for variable-length sequences and autoregressive generation.
+LayerNorm normalizes across the feature dimension for each token independently.
+Batch Normalization (BatchNorm) instead computes each feature coordinate's statistics across examples in a mini-batch (and, for some data layouts, additional positions).
+This makes LayerNorm independent of batch size, which is useful for variable-length sequences and autoregressive generation.

 | Property | BatchNorm | LayerNorm |